 Tutoring could be that thing for many parents, especially as we make our way towards a school year full of uncertainty in terms of how much different the student routine is, and how much (or how much less) they might be learning throughout.
 Parents could be looking to tutoring and after school enrichment activities more than ever.

-How to find a good tutor
+Where to find a good tutor for your child

 Before stressing about the new challenge you're facing, I think it’s helpful for parents to remember that searching for a tutor doesn’t have to be all that different than the research involved with finding, say, something like a summer camp.